andreaadelfio/TSLiesOld/README.md

-# Anomaly Detection in the Fermi Anti-Coincidence Detector with Machine Learning techinques and Poisson-FOCuS triggering algorithm
+# ACDAnomalies: Anomaly Detection in the Fermi Anti-Coincidence Detector with Machine Learning techinques and Poisson-FOCuS triggering algorithm

 This repository contains a series of modules and scripts used for a series of tasks:
 - data preprocessing;